Boiler Room London postponed due to the Queen's death

 Meanwhile, Jedward have claimed to have received death threats after expressing a series of anti-monarchy views online.

-In one tweet, the Dublin-born duo said it was “inhumane” to be “cancelling funerals and rescheduling cancer treatments” that fall on the day as the late monarch’s funeral.
-“No one should be treated as second class citizens!” they wrote.
+The Dublin-born duo said it was “inhumane” to be “cancelling funerals and rescheduling cancer treatments” that fall on the day as the late monarch’s funeral.
+Additionally, they criticised plans to close food banks.
+“No one should be treated as second class citizens!”
+Jedward wrote.

 The former X Factor contestants also defended the anti-monarchy protestors who have been arrested this week, and called for “freedom of speech”.